OpenVisualCloud/Media-Transport-Library/ecosystem/librist/README.md

 # The librist support

 From 23.03.0 version, Intel® Media Transport Library add the support to user-space UDP stack which is POSIX socket compatible by the ld preload technology.
-To allow librist("https://code.videolan.org/rist/librist") running efficiently with the advantage from MTL UDP stack, below is the guide for how to enable this feature.
+To allow librist <https://code.videolan.org/rist/librist> running efficiently with the advantage from MTL UDP stack, below is the guide for how to enable this feature.

 ## Build